umutkcbs/hope-autonomous-driving/README.md

   - [Version 2](https://www.instagram.com/p/CJ_LCKqpxc_/)

 ## Limitations
+:exclamation: Not compatible over 1.40.
+SCS has changed the way mouse steering works.
+I wrote new controller that can be used with newer versions of ETS2, but I am hesitant to release it due to fear of being sued.

-Not compatible with 1.40.
+Not compatible over 1.40.
 Because high beams don't affect shadows.
 Shadows can confuse the model [(for example this clip)](https://drive.google.com/file/d/1aLDsOZm6rvWgT6dJnb04MZIDKJk0hzMj/view?usp=sharing).
 To avoid this you can use high beams.
 The supervised learning model is powerful as dataset.
 If you use 5 or 10 hours of driving footage instead of 1 hour, the model performance will increase amazingly.
-If I do it before you do, I'll upload the model here ;)
+~~If I do it before you do, I'll upload the model here ;)~~ Now I am trying to reduce dataset size while increasing accuracy

 ## What's Next

-  - :white_check_mark: Lane changing
+  - ~~:white_check_mark: Lane changing~~
-  - :gear: Adaptive cruise control
+  - ~~:gear: Adaptive cruise control~~
-  - Emergency brake
+  - ~~:white_check_mark: Emergency brake~~
-  - Export as exe file
+  - ~~Export as exe file~~
+  - *It's not over until we win*

 ## License
 [MIT](LICENSE)
-> Special thanks to [r/trucksim](https://www.reddit.com/r/trucksim/comments/kyiv2v/i_made_an_autosteering_project_with_python/) and [/Python.](https://www.reddit.com/r/Python/comments/lgvojf/i_made_autosteering_project/)
+> Special thanks to [r/trucksim](https://www.reddit.com/r/trucksim/comments/kyiv2v/i_made_an_autosteering_project_with_python/) and [r/Python.](https://www.reddit.com/r/Python/comments/lgvojf/i_made_autosteering_project/)